FedeDP/libmodule/docs/src/module.rst

 .. c:macro:: m_subscribe(topic)

   Subscribes the module to a topic.
-If module is already subscribed to topic, MODULE_ERR will be returned
+If module is already subscribed to topic, MODULE_ERR will be returned.
+Note that a regex is a valid topic too.

   :param topic: topic to which subscribe.
   :type topic: :c:type:`const char *`